nltp-ashes/Western-Goods/README.md

 > • Fixed incorrect calories for the Yoo-hoo chocolate drink (Thanks Servalion);
 > • Changed the corpse loot generation logic : you can now get multiple items per corpse (upto five by default, configurable in MCM);
 > • Changed the GPS locator logic : it now has a slightly higher chance of finding the name of your location;
+> • Changed the trading logic with the western goods trader : now you actually have to pay with Euros/Dollars;
 > • Externalized all the changes made to BarterUI.
 Western Goods won't redistribute the framework anymore.
 > ```